 For a bicycle accident victim to have a valid personal injury claim, he or she must prove four main elements in the civil courts.
 First, that the defendant owed the victim a duty of care at the time of the accident.
 Second, that the defendant failed to fulfill this duty of care.
 A failure could mean distracted driving, speeding, drunk driving, or another act of negligence.
 Third, that the failure caused the bicycle accident.
 And fourth, that the victim suffered damages as a result.

-If you want to know whether you have all the necessary elements for a bicycle accident claim in Dallas, consult with an attorney.
-A legal evaluation can help you establish the identity of the defendant(s), file your claim within the state’s two-year deadline, and fight for full recovery for your medical bills, lost wages, property damages, emotional pain, and physical suffering.
+If you want to know whether you have all the necessary elements for a bicycle accident claim in Dallas, consult with a Dallas personal injury attorney.
+A legal evaluation can help you establish the identity of the defendant(s), file your claim within the state’s two-year deadline, and fight for a full recovery for your medical bills, lost wages, property damages, emotional pain, and physical suffering.

-Contact our Dallas attorneys after suffering any type of bicycle accident injuries.
+Seek help from our personal injury attorneys in Dallas after suffering any type of bicycle accident injuries.
 We’ve helped clients fight for compensation for injuries to many parts of the body, as well as for emotional and psychological injuries.
 We can help you handle hospital bills, insurance claims adjusters, and more while you focus on healing.

 All cities in Texas retain the right to enact citywide bicycle ordinances, in addition to statewide bike laws.
 The city of Dallas – once one of the most dangerous cities for cyclists – now enforces a number of rules and regulations that apply to all roadway users in an effort to increase the safety of bicyclists.
 As a bicyclist in the Dallas area, here are a few rights and responsibilities to know: